Attention: Our firm can only take DSS related cases in Johnston, Harnett, and Wake Counties.

 If a DSS investigation substantiates allegations of abuse or neglect, then your custody or visitation may change for the long-term.
 This could lead to the child’s other parent being granted full custody.
 However, even if social services does not ask for this extreme measure, your child’s other parent might.
 Your child’s mother or father may return to court and ask for a modification based on DSS’s findings of abuse or neglect.
 Depending on what is in your child’s best interests, the court could severely limit or supervise your visitation time, or take away your custody or visitation.

-Let A North Carolina DSS Investigation Lawyer Help You
+Let A Raleigh, NC DSS Investigation Lawyer Help You

 By working with Breeden Law Office, you also gain an attorney that will strive to ensure your child custody and visitation arrangement are in line with your child’s best interests.
 Attorney Jonathan Breeden will fight to make sure you do not lose time with your child over false allegations or that your child is not forced to spend time with a parent who is abusive or neglectful.